 Career Prospects for Industrial Management MBA Graduates

 Graduates with an MBA in industrial management experience an instant boost in their professional prospects.
 According to a GMAT survey, Class of 2009 MBA graduates expected a "54 percent increase over their pre-MBA salary."
-Promotions into management and supervisory positions are also standard upon completion of the MBA.
+Promotions into management and supervisory positions can also be taken into account.

 Industrial managers face a competitive job market.
 The U.S. Department of Labor predicts an 8 percent decline in employment from 2008 to 2018, as industrial employers improve productivity and increase responsibilities of existing managers.
 A graduate degree helps managers deal with rising productivity goals and competition for jobs.